 1. Prospective grant applicants must contact the Executive Director of the Foundation prior to submitting a grant application (you have probably done this already if I have sent you these guideline).
 No grant applications will be considered without the previous explicit consent of the Executive Director of the Foundation.

 2. Organizations applying for a grant must be within Barnstable County, Bristol County, Dukes County, Nantucket County, Essex County, Middlesex County, Plymouth County, Norfolk County, Suffolk County and those parts of Worcester County that are east of (or bisected by) routes 395, 290, 190 and including a line extending from the northern limit of the end of route 195 to the New Hampshire border.
 This includes the communities of Leominster, Fitchburg and Gardner.

 3. All grant applicants must be 501(C)3 nonprofit organizations.

 4. All grantees must have audited financial statements and be in sound financial condition

 5. All grant applicants must be licensed by the Commonwealth of Massachusetts and be NEAYC accredited

 6. Applicants must, at a minimum, have 50% subsidized childcare slots

-7. Applicants cannot have been funded in the 2017 FSHF childcare funding round
+7. Applicants cannot have been funded in the 2018 FSHF childcare or shelter funding rounds

 8. Applicants need to have submitted all required paperwork from previous grant awards and be in compliance with the Foundation’s Terms of Award Agreement